carbon-io/presentation__qcon-2017/README.md

 ## (1*) What is Carbon.io?

-* A Node.js framework for building commandline programs, microservices, and APIs.
+* A Node.js framework for building microservices, and APIs.
 * It is a framework, built on a set of core libraries.
 * It is opinionated *(but also friendly)*.